 Belgium is truly waffle paradise!
 Starting at the landmark that is the Mannekin Pis, they have their very own street in the historic city centre devoted to selling waffles, with rows of stands one after the other.
 The motto is more cream the better: mmmm, fine by me…

-Seven tips in Brussels: a regal stroll through the Galeries Royales Saint-Hubert
+A regal stroll through the Galeries Royales Saint-Hubert

 If you are out and about in the historic centre of Brussels, you absolutely have to drop in here to the heart of the city: near to the Grande-Place you will find what is probably the prettiest street in the district, Grasmarkt/Rue du Marché aux Herbes.
 The nearby Galeries are home to top chocolatiers (including Neuhaus, the inventor of praline) and a guaranteed supply of souvenirs.